 Two young men approach me and begin a conversation in Russian.
-I explain, “Sorry, nyet pa Russki” so fortunately we are able to switch to English.
+I explain, “Sorry, nyet pa Russki.”
+Fortunately we are able to switch to English.
 I am curious about my new Russian friends, Nikolai and Yuri.
 It turns out they are also Jewish.

 We three are all quite confused about this site.

 To be honest, Salaspils is a secular memorial to Jews and non-Jews alike who were killed by the Nazis.
-Prisoners of War and many Latvians are also buried in the pits here, Latvians who resisted or fought or who otherwise displeased the Germans.
+Prisoners of War and many Latvians who resisted or fought or who otherwise displeased the Germans are also buried in the pits here.

-The Latvian inscription I read on the enormous grey slab at entrance was written by a Latvian poet who was imprisoned here.
+The Latvian inscription on the enormous grey slab at entrance was written by a Latvian poet who was imprisoned here.
 The translation tells the story, “Behind this Gate the Earth Groans.”

-Rabbi, it is my custom to recite the Kaddish, the Hebrew Mourner’s Prayer as I depart a Jewish cemetery or a memorial site such as this.
-Mrs. Kantor once explained to me that reciting the prayer for the dead helps their souls to rest in peace.
+It is my custom to recite the Kaddish, the Hebrew Mourner’s Prayer as I depart a Jewish cemetery or a memorial site such as this.
+It was once explained to me that reciting the prayer for the dead helps their souls to rest in peace.